The Prevention Awareness Crew

 - Maintain at least a 2.0 GPA while being a PAC member.

-- Understand that most PAC communication will be via campus email and agree to activate and periodically check the ASU email account.
+- Understand that most PAC communication will be via campus email and agree to activate and periodically check the Adams State email account.

 - Agree to follow the given grading system.